Our School App Stay connected on the go...

 Key Stage 3

-Students have 5 hours of languages per fortnight and most study both French and Spanish.
+Students have 4 hours of either French or Spanish per fortnight.
+In Year 7 students learn French.
+Year 8 students learn Spanish and Year 9 are learning French.
 Students are assessed on four language skills; Listening, Speaking, Reading and Writing.
-In French the textbook Expo is used and in Spanish we use Caminos.
+In French we follow the Dynamo course and in Spanish we use Viva.

 Here is a broad outline of the topics covered …